 On the first day of 2016, I flew to India for third time within a year for my third stint at the American School of Bombay.
 I taught creative writing three times a day for five days, and capped it with a most unusual and unexpected speaking gig.

 I’d stayed the week at a Sofitel hotel and on my first day, a restaurant manager struck up a conversation.
 When I said I am a writer, he asked if I’d present to the staff about my work.
 (On his list of suggested topics I could cover: calligraphy.
 I quickly disabused him of the notion that I had any knowledge of that.)
+I said I’d be happy to but questioned if anyone would be interested.
+He assured me that people would and he was right:

-I learned this was part of the hotels monthly “voices” program which revolves around a different speaker each time—sometimes guests, sometimes locals.
+I learned this was part of the hotel’s monthly “voices” program which revolves around a different speaker each time—sometimes guests, sometimes locals.

 On 1/9/16, I was off to a first for me: Nepal, to speak at two international schools in Kathmandu—Lincoln School and the British School.